 Tonal Balance Control is a totally new iZotope feature with a perfectly descriptive if not particularly straightforward name.
 Despite its relatively strange nomenclature, Tonal Balance Control couldn’t be easier to use.
 Simply pop it on your master channel after every other effect in your chain – Tonal Balance Control should be the last plugin to touch your audio.

 Unlike most of the other modules and plugins in the O8N2 Advanced Bundle, Tonal Balance Control doesn’t change the sound of your track.
 Instead, it stores an aggregate of spectra from thousands of professionally-mixed reference tracks.
 You can adjust the aggregate by clicking the drop-down next to “Target” to adjust your mix target preference, or if you’d prefer, you can also add your own set of reference tracks to be aggregated by clicking the menu next to it.

 The mix could use a little bump in the low mids.
 Otherwise, notbad.jpg

-While TBC doesn’t immediately offer control over every parameter of the iZotope plugins it talks to across your mix, it does let you make EQ tweaks without having to exit the interface!
-Just click the “select a plugin” menu to access any Neutron or Ozone equalizer in your mix.
+While Tonal Balance Control doesn’t immediately offer control over every parameter of the iZotope plugins it talks to across your mix, it does let you make EQ tweaks without having to exit the interface.
+Just click the “Select a Plugin” menu to access any Neutron or Ozone equalizer in your mix.